xp44mm/Notebook/RxInAction/01 Reactive programming.md

 taskC.Wait();
 ```

-This way, you get the same result; you wait for each task to complete (while they’re still running in the background).
+This way, you get the same result; you wait for each task to complete (while they're still running in the background).
 If a task is already completed when you call the Wait method, it will return immediately.

 The total time it takes to run the asynchronous version of the code fragment is as follows: